threeport/threeport/README.md

 Threeport consists of two parts:

 1. Threeport Core: The core components of an application platform.
-It includes an API server, database, message broker and core controllers.
+It includes an API server, database, message broker and core modules.
+Modules abstract and automate distinct platform engineering concerns.
 For more detail, see the [Threeport Core architecture document](https://threeport.io/architecture/threeport-core).
 2. Threeport SDK: A framework for building independent modules to add to Threeport Core.
 The SDK is Ruby on Rails for application platforms.
 To learn more about the SDK, see the [Threeport SDK Introduction document](https://threeport.io/sdk/sdk-intro/).

 ## Motivation